Exiv2/exiv2/README.md

 Localisation is supported on a UNIX-like platform:  Linux, MacOS-X, Cygwin and MinGW/msys2.
 Localisation is not supported for Visual Studio builds.

-To build localisation support, use the CMake option **`-DEXIV2_BUILD_PO=On`**.
+To build localisation support, use the CMake option `-DEXIV2_BUILD_PO=ON`.
 There are no additional build steps as the normal build commands will compile the library, samples and localisation support.
-You must install the build to ensure the localisation message files can be found at run-time.
+You must install the build to ensure the localisation messages files can be found at run-time.

-1) Running exiv2 in a foreign language
+1) Running exiv2 in another language

 ```bash
 $ env LANG=fr_FR exiv2    # env LANGUAGE=fr_FR exiv2 on Linux!